cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

 The {{< param cfy_manager_name >}} doesn't inspect the returned value, so it can be any object.
 Plugin authors are advised to return a description of all the differences, so that the `update` operation can act upon them.

 {{% note title="Warning" %}}
 If `check_drift` returns an empty or false value, `update` operations will not run, and even in case of blueprint changes (e.g. if the node properties have changed), the instances will not be updated or reinstalled.
-Take care to always return a non-empty value if there are _any_ changes to the instances.
+Take care to always return a non-empty or true value if there are _any_ changes to the instances.
+Values are evaluated using Python `bool()` semantics; for example, the empty dict, the number 0, the empty string, the boolean False, or None, are all considered false.
 {{% /note %}}

 If the `check_drift` operation is not implemented, the instances are only considered drifted if there are relevant blueprint changes (e.g. the node properties have changed).